 Why is calibration such a problem for thermal mass flow measurement?
 Imagine buying a meter to measure gas at a remote location.
-There’s the expense of hiring a contractor or employee to install the unit.
-A year later, the company would need to hire another employee or contractor to return to the location, remove the meter and ship it back to the manufacturer (or some third-party lab).
-Then, of course, there’s the expense of hiring someone a couple of months later to reinstall the now-calibrated unit.
+Hiring a contractor or employee to install the unit can be expensive.
+A year later, the company would need to hire another employee or contractor to return to the location, remove the meter, and ship it back to the manufacturer (or some third-party lab).
+Then, of course, there’s the expense of hiring someone to reinstall the now-calibrated unit a few months later.
 Calibration, in this manner, is labor-intensive and costly.

 What is in-situ calibration verification?

-The obvious benefit, of course, is that the user does not have to deal with the inconvenience and expense of removing the meter from service and sending it to the manufacturer for annual calibration.
-If the user can verify that the meter retains its NIST calibration while in the field, it does not have errors that require adjustments, and there is no need to return the meter for re-calibration.
+The obvious benefit is that the user does not have to deal with the inconvenience and expense of removing the meter from service and sending it to the manufacturer for annual calibration.
+If the user can verify that the meter retains its NIST calibration while in the field and does not have errors that require adjustments, then there is no need to return the meter for re-calibration.

 More recently, new compliance regulations for monitoring emissions on engines and turbines require calibration verification.